etendosoftware/docs/compiled_docs.md

   * _Organization_ field, change sequence number to _200_ and mark the _Start in new line_ checkbox.
 This moves the field below all other normally displayed.

-For testing the changed layout, switch away from the _System Administrator_ role to e.g. the _F &B International Group Admin _ role and open the _Physical Inventory_ window again.
-As the instance contains our module marked as _InDevelopment_ the window layout is reloaded each time the window is opened, so we can see the changed layout immediate as seen below:
+For testing the changed layout, switch away from the *System Administrator* role to e.g. the *F &B International Group Admin* role and open the *Physical Inventory* window again.
+As the instance contains our module marked as *InDevelopment* the window layout is reloaded each time the window is opened, so we can see the changed layout immediate as seen below:

 ![](https://docs.etendo.software/assets/developer-guide/etendo-classic/how-to-guides/How_to_change_an_existing_Window-2.png)

-To apply the same layout changes to the window in _classic UI mode_, the windows need to be recompiled, the changes deployed to tomcat and tomcat restarted.
-The compile & deploy step can be done by using _ant smartbuild_ which will recompile all changed windows and deploy the changes.
+To apply the same layout changes to the window in *classic UI mode*, the windows need to be recompiled, the changes deployed to tomcat and tomcat restarted.
+The compile & deploy step can be done by using `./gradlew smartbuild` which will recompile all changed windows and deploy the changes.